AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 * **Schema**: a representation of your data.
 A schema is comprised of a class and optional mixins and is used to create datasets.
 A schema includes behavioral attributes, timestamp, identity, attribute definitions, and relationships.
 * **XDM Profile Class**: a common schema class used to represent record data
-* **XDM ExperienceEvent Class**: a common schema class used to reporesent time-series data
+* **XDM ExperienceEvent Class**: a common schema class used to represent time-series data
 * **Mixin**: allows users to extend reusable fields that contain variables defining one or more attribute intended to be included in a schema or added to a class.
 * **Standard Mixin**: an open-source Mixin built to conform to common industry standards, used to accelerate implementation and support repeatable services operating on the data
 * **Data type**: a reusable object with properties in a hierarchical representation.
 These can be standard types or custom-defined defined types to describe your own data in your own way (for example, a collection of fields that you use to describe your products).
 Unlike Mixins, data types can be used in schemas regardless of the class.